How to write a Daily Kos story: The basics

 If you want it to publish immediately, that's really easy.
 Click the Publish button in the right sidebar.
 You'll be asked to confirm (or cancel) your choice.
 As soon as you hit Publish, your story will appear in the top-most spot in the Latest Community Stories section on the Front Page.

-TIP: A site expectation has developed for users to be available to reply to any comments that are made on your post, at least for the first hour or so.
+TIP: Site members tend to expect story authors to be available to reply to any comments that are made on your post, at least for the first hour or so.
 It's not required but it will endear you to the community.

 You can choose to schedule your post for a later time.
 That option is available in the right sidebar, too.
 Look beneath the Publish button.
 If you click Schedule for later, a calendar will display to permit you to choose a future date and time for publication.
 Confirm your choice with the button that appears below the calendar.
 A draft scheduled for later publication will be entered into your own draft queue.